MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-tips-and-tricks-for-creating-reports.md

 ## Patterns to jump-start your use of the Query Editor

 Query Editor is powerful in how it can manipulate, shape, and clean data so that the data is ready to be visualized or modeled.
-There are a few patterns you should be aware of.
+There are a few patterns you should be aware of

 ### Temporary columns can be deleted after computing a result